broadinstitute/filestats-bq/README.md

 The Google Service Account here should be assigned `BigQuery Data Editor` role on the associated dataset in BigQuery.

+Alternatively, use `--stdout` switch to redirect results to STDOUT.

 ## Building

 `filestats-bq` can also be distributed as a single executable